Start planning free

 • QuayModern Australian · $$$$

-An internationally acclaimed restaurant offering modern Australian cuisine with stunning views of the Sydney Opera House and Harbour Bridge.
-Known for its innovative tasting menus.
+A fine-dining restaurant at Circular Quay with sweeping views of the Opera House and innovative modern Australian tasting menus.

 • Mr. WongCantonese · $$$